open-contracting/eforms/docs/mapping.md

       </tr>
       <tr id="BT-1561-NoticeResult">
         <td class="field break-all">
-            <p><b>BT-1561-NoticeResult</b>  <a class="reference external" href="https://docs.ted.europa.eu/eforms/latest/schema/competition-results.html#_notice_aggregated_amounts"></a><br>Group Framework Re-estimated Value</p><p><i>BT-1561:</i> The value likely to be spent, within a framework agreement, for a group of lots.
+            <p><b>BT-1561-NoticeResult</b> <b>*</b> <a class="reference external" href="https://docs.ted.europa.eu/eforms/latest/schema/competition-results.html#_notice_aggregated_amounts"></a><br>Group Framework Re-estimated Value</p><p><i>BT-1561:</i> The value likely to be spent, within a framework agreement, for a group of lots.
 This information can be provided when the value likely to be spent for a group of lots is lower than the sum of values likely to be spent for individual lots (e.g. when the same budget is shared for several lots).
 The value covers all contracts to be awarded within a framework agreement over its whole duration, including options and renewals.
 The re-estimated value is the value likely to be spent, as re-estimated on the basis of the winner’s tender or winners’ tenders.</p>
             <code class="docutils literal notranslate"><span class="pre">/*/ext:UBLExtensions/ext:UBLExtension/ext:ExtensionContent/efext:EformsExtension/efac:NoticeResult/efac:GroupFramework/efbc:GroupFrameworkReestimatedValueAmount</span></code>
         </td>
         <td class="mapping">

 Discard.
+If you use groups of lots, please express your interest in this field by commenting on [this issue](https://github.com/open-contracting/european-union-support/issues/197) or by contacting the [Data Support Team](data@open-contracting.org).

 ```xml
 <efac:NoticeResult>